CookieCollective/4k-Demo-Oven/Readme.md

 Additional notes :
 * All buffers are the same size as the screen, but you can modify the code to suit you needs, as well as texture filtering, mipmaps...
 * Render passes use dual buffers to allow simultaneous read/writing to the same pass.
-* If you don't need multiple buffers but want to sample backbuffer (last frame) use : `#define BUFFERS 1`
+* If you don't need multiple buffers but want to sample backbuffer (last frame) use : `demo:bufferCount: 1`
-* If you don't need multiple buffers and don't need to sample backbuffer, do not declare `#define BUFFERS` in the code.
+* If you don't need multiple buffers and don't need to sample backbuffer, use : `demo:bufferCount: 0`

 ## Audio tools